 - HealthSelect has a suite of wellness programs available to all participants.

 Eligibility and Enrollment

-- The plan is available to GBP eligible non-Medicare retires, employees and their dependents who live or work out-of-state.
+- The plan is available to GBP-eligible non-Medicare retirees, employees and their dependents who live or work out-of-state.
 Evidence of Insurability is never required to enroll in this plan.

 - If you do not retire directly from state employment, you can enroll in this plan within 60 days of retiring and coverage will begin the first of the following month following your 60th day of retirement.

 - You can also enroll when you have a qualifying life event (QLE) such as a marriage and coverage will begin the first of the following month.